yogk/f4/README.md

 ## Grading

 3. Implement drivers for the Nucleo 64, stm32f401re/stm32f411re, similar to the f3/bluepill support crates.
-Most or all of the peripherals should be supported
+Most or all of the peripherals should be supported in some basic configuration
 * GPIO
 * UART over USB using the ST-Link v2
 * DMA
-* Timers for e.g.
+* Timers with configurations
   * Microsecond counter
   * PWM generation
-  * Rotary encoder
+  * Encoder mode
 * SPI
 * I^2C
+The peripheral pin configuration should match the standard Arduino headers.

 4. The stm32f4 supports higher clock frequency than the default 16 MHz.
 Implement a simple way of setting it to the maximum of 84 MHz for the stm32f401re and 100 MHz for the stm32f411re, or any valid lower value (configured using the PLL).